renatomassaro/blog/content/post/0001/index.en.md

 `varchar` and `text` work differently.
 Even though they have an alignment of `i`, their `typlen` is negative.
 Why is that?
 Because they have variable size, i.e. they use a `varlena` structure.

-The fact that these two fields have variable length is not really relevant to alignment, except for the fact that such variable column will be aligned in boundaries of 4 bytes.
+The fact that these two fields have variable length is not really relevant to alignment, except for the fact that such variable column will be aligned in boundaries of 4 bytes (unless the data is TOASTed, as we'll see below).

 It's also worth pointing out that the `uuid` type is different.
 It has a `typlen` of 16 bytes, but it has `c` alignment (meaning it needs no prior alignment).
 As such, you don't need to worry if you have a `boolean` column right before an `uuid`, for example.